cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 the designated primary, enabling symmetric architectures in a distributed fashion.

-You have full flexibility and freedom to decide your favourite distributed architecture for a PostgreSQL database, by choosing:
+You have full flexibility and freedom to decide your favorite distributed architecture for a PostgreSQL database by choosing:

 - a private cloud spanning over multiple Kubernetes clusters in different data centers